RocqJones/Implementation-Eng/README.md

 * An API uses a common code language to specify functionality and set protocols which gives your applications the ability to transfer data.

 ```
-**Note:** Unless otherwise noted, all actions return 200 on success; those referencing a task ID return 404 if the ID is not found.
-The response body is empty unless specified otherwise.
+Note: Unless otherwise noted, all actions return 200 on success; those referencing a task ID return 404 if the ID is not found.<br>
+The response body is empty unless specified otherwise.<br>
 All non-empty response bodies are JSON.
 All actions that take a request body are JSON (not form-encoded).
 ```

 #### b) WEBHOOKS / HTTP callbacks.